How Often Should I Update My Nutrition Labels?

 While we are navigating the COVID-19 pandemic, it is important to remain hyper-vigilant.
 Although the FDA has relaxed their labeling standards, it doesn’t mean that everyone is in the clear.
 It’s a good rule of thumb to check your labels between printing of your packaging.
 While you want to be conscious of your printing costs, it only takes a few minutes to make sure that the appropriate label is being printed on your product packaging.
 You can accomplish this by checking the accuracy of your product ingredients at least once per quarter.

-Like the weather, the availability and cost of food changes with the season.
+Like the weather, the availability and cost of food change with the season.
 For this reason, the per quarter review of your nutrition labels is a good rule of thumb for product accuracy.
 Make sure to take the time to email your suppliers and ask them for any updates in their product ingredients.
 Then, if you’re using LabelCalc, you know it’s as simple as swapping an ingredient or updating an external ingredient to ensure label accuracy as well as the safety of your consumer.

 Need to update your product labels?
 Curious about their accuracy?
 By choosing LabelCalc as your nutrition panel provider, you can revise your nutrition labels with a few clicks of a button.
 The LabelCalc platform features instant nutrition analysis and immediate download.
 Swap your nutrition panel for an accurate one by contacting us today.